US Presidential Election Heats Up As Frigid Iowa Tests Trump - UrduPoint

 - Poor predictor -

-The Suffolk University survey was more bad news for Florida governor DeSantis, who scored just 13 percent and has seen his claim to be heir apparent to the post-Trump Republican Party eclipsed by Haley.
+In 2016 only 186,000 Iowans took part in the caucus, he told ABC, and "now, with this weather, it could be significantly less," making turnout paramount.
+He urged his supporters: "Bring in friends and family, man, that's going to pack a punch."

+"It's good to be an underdog when folks want to count you out."

-The former South Carolina governor is looking to outperform expectations to cement her claim to be Trump's top challenger going into her preferred state of New Hampshire the following week.
+Haley, a former South Carolina governor, is looking to outperform expectations to cement her claim to be Trump's top challenger going into her preferred state of New Hampshire the following week.

-Iowa is a notoriously poor predictor of the eventual nominee, but it is considered crucial for winnowing the field and as a springboard to the next few battlegrounds, which include Haley's home state.
+"Rightly or wrongly, chaos follows" Trump, she told a last-minute campaign stop in the town of Adel, adding: "You don't fix Democrat chaos with Republican chaos."

-Stung by defeat in 2016 after skipping much of Iowa's campaign trail, Trump has built up an impressive network of "precinct captains" to corral votes this time around -- but he has been as notable for courtroom appearances as campaign events.
+Stung by defeat in 2016 after skipping much of Iowa's campaign trail, Trump has built up an impressive network of "precinct captains" to corral votes this time around.

 In a state that likes to meet its candidates face-to-face, DeSantis has been at pains to highlight his own ground game, which has taken him to all 99 counties.

-The Iraq veteran and conservative hard-liner will be under heavy pressure to drop out however if he finishes third -- although Avetoom cautioned against counting him out.
+But the Iraq veteran and conservative hard-liner will be under heavy pressure to drop out if he finishes third.

-"Poll respondents are not necessarily Iowa caucus-goers, and the DeSantis precinct operations... are run by first-in-class operatives that have collected an impressive tally of caucus support pledges," he said.

-Edward Segal, a former press secretary for Democratic and Republican lawmakers, echoed the benefits on a strong ground game, pointing to at least nine presidents who toured Iowa by train during campaigns.

-"Whistle-stop campaign trains can still serve as eye candy to help attract the attention of voters and the media," the analyst told AFP.

-A good night for Trump on Monday, he added, would be "getting 60 percent or more of the vote."

-The Republican Primary also features a number of low-polling candidates, including biotech entrepreneur Vivek Ramaswamy, who has promised a third-place finish in Iowa but didn't qualify for the final televised debate.
+The Republican Primary also features a number of low-polling candidates, including biotech entrepreneur Vivek Ramaswamy.

 Biden is expected to comfortably defeat self-help author Marianne Williamson and Minnesota congressman Dean Phillips.